Mary Lokko

-Mary Lokko was a Ghanaian activist.
+Mary Lokko was a Ghanaian activist active in the West African Youth League in the 1930s and the first woman in West Africa to hold a position in a political organisation.

-Lokko was active in the affairs of the West African Youth League in the 1930s, first becoming involved in discussions surrounding the Second Italo-Ethiopian War, which was then raging.
-Her beliefs drew attention from local journalists, and in January 1936 I. T. A. Wallace-Johnson suggested that she become his assistant; as a result, she was perhaps the first woman in West Africa to hold an official position in a political organization.
-She used her platform to support women's involvement in the Youth League.
+Lokko was originally a seamstress from Accra. active in the affairs of the West African Youth League in the 1930s, first becoming involved in discussions surrounding the Second Italo-Ethiopian War, which was then raging.
+In January 1936 she became assistant to I. T. A. Wallace-Johnson.
+She organised the Women's section of the Youth League and toured the country collecting relief funds for Ethiopia.
 Little is known about her background or her later life.